The Transitional Program: Intent

 The problem lay in the fact that the "epoch of progressive capitalism" had ended in the prior period.
 This meant that "every serious demand of the proletariat" reached beyond the limits of what the capitalist and the bourgeois state were prepared to willingly give.

 The old "minimum" demands had been raised by reformists on the understanding that they were acceptable to an expanding capitalism, and had been dropped when they were not.
 The Fourth International, Trotsky writes, does not discard the program of the old “minimal” demands "to the degree to which these have preserved at least part of their vital forcefulness."
 Trotskyists should indefatigably defend "the democratic rights and social conquests of the workers".

 But in addition, transitional demands include the call for "employment and decent living conditions for all" and reach beyond what the capitalists will willingly give, challenging the "very basis of the bourgeois regime."
 Demands such as higher wages are not impossible demands in themselves, Trotsky argues, but capitalism in crisis demands lower wages in the hope of increasing profitability.
 Transitional demands therefore do not draw back in the face of the contingencies of capitalist economics, but on the contrary, it is proposed, they continually challenge the logic of the capitalist system, expose it in the eyes of the workers, and thus help them draw towards a fully rounded out socialist consciousness - an acceptance and adoption of the "maximum programme" which the socialist leaders kept for their holiday speechifying, as an immediate and realistic necessity.

 By fighting for these "transitional" demands, in the opinion of the Trotskyists, the workers will come to realize that capitalism cannot meet their needs, and they will then embrace the full program of the Fourth International.

+Crisis of leadership

+Crisis of leadership is a term used by Trotskyists to describe the fundamental problem holding back the working class from political power in the epoch of imperialism.
+Trotsky argued that only Stalinists, centrists and reformists who hold the leadership of the class and its vanguard hold back the working class from political power when capitalism has reached the point that it is ready for socialism.

+This is shown in a quote from The Transitional Program:

+"All talk to the effect that historical conditions have not yet 'ripened' for socialism is the product of ignorance or conscious deception.
+The objective prerequisites for the proletarian revolution have not only 'ripened'; they have begun to get somewhat rotten.
+Without a socialist revolution, in the next historical period at that, a catastrophe threatens the whole culture of mankind.
+The turn is now to the proletariat, i.e., chiefly to its revolutionary vanguard.
+The historical crisis of mankind is reduced to the crisis of the revolutionary leadership."

+The importance of this today is the different positions held by Trotskyist groups on this question - indicating their views on programme and epoch.